 Letters and Sounds takes place between 9:00am -9:30am every day.
 Ensuring the appropriate time is spent on each section of Letters and Sounds is essential to ensure children can apply their teaching.
 Times are approximately as follows (depending on the group):

 The longest part of the session should always be the apply element to ensure children can work independently.
-With lower ability groups during the apply element you may wish to split your group into 2 or 3 depending on their independence or ability, to allow each group to have different challenges.
+With the lower ability group during the apply element you may wish to split your group into 2 or 3 depending on their independence or ability, to allow each group to have different challenges.

 Spellings are an important aspect of letters and sounds.
 Before children are given spellings they must be able to orally segment using their robot arms in order to be able to access writing words.
 Most children are given 10 spellings per week.
 Children on provision maps/lower ability children may be given up to 5 spellings.
 Spellings are given out and tested on a Monday.
 We use spellings linked to the graphemes being taught in school.
 When giving spellings out we ensure our handwriting is modelled using our school approach.
-A record of spelling scores should be kept and discussions with parents should take place if children are getting low scores regularly.

 Teaching of Tricky Words